Join our Team

 - Follow a structured program designed to teach language, play, social, motor and self-help skills to children with autism or related disorders.

-- Participate in a thorough initial training program with instruction in Autism, Applied Behaviour Analysis, Verbal behaviour, teaching strategies, behaviour management, data collection and ethics.
+- Participate in a thorough initial training program with instruction in Autism, early intensive behaviour interventions, verbal behaviour, teaching strategies, behaviour management, data collection and ethics.

 - Participate in ongoing training and attend meetings regularly scheduled for each child and their family.